potsed/GridOS/index.md

 ## {{ page.project }} {{ page.title }}

+{{ page.project }} takes a different approach to agility,  - we recognize that every organisation is unique and has individualized requirements.
+So this framework is about changing the mindset to unlock the thought and innovation potential of an organisation.

+{{ page.project }} takes a different approach to organisational agility, we recognize that every business is unique and has individualized requirements.
+So this framework is focussed on changing mindsets and unlocking the thought and innovation potential of an organisation.
+We do not prescribe any specific ways of working like unsafe and useless frameworks which are prescriptive, we instead believe that [agility is a characteristic](/docs/concepts/agile_as_character) of an organisation rather than an implemented process.

 {: .warning }
 GridOS is only in it's conception, there is still much work to do.
 Contributions are welcome.

-{{ page.project }} takes a different approach to agility, unlike other so called frameworks which prescribe ways of working - we recognize that every organisation is unique and has individualized requirements.
-So this framework is about changing the mindset to unlock the thought and innovation potential of an organisation.

 Creating a bespoke agile environment should not be any more challenging than employing an unsafe, one size fits all framework.
 We believe that agility should be characteristic of the entire business not a set of methods attached to the business or worse, in small pockets of the business.